dmishin/hyperbolic-ca-simulator/README.md

 BUGS
 ----
+### Rule editor problems:

+* If bad rule entered, switch from generic to binary does not work
+* if clicked OK in generic editor, then it closes even if not compiled.

-### Serious problem: rule B3 S023 does not actually works!
+### Fixed.
+Problem: rule B3 S023 does not actually works!
 seems that only neighbored cells are evaluated!

 TODO List